2007 Cork Junior A Football Championship

 The 2007 Cork Junior A Football Championship was the 109th staging of the Cork Junior A Football Championship since its establishment by Cork County Board in 1895.
+The competition ran from 30 September to 28 October 2007.

 The final was played on 28 October 2007 at Páirc Uí Chaoimh in Cork, between Canovee and Kildorrery, in what was their first ever meeting in the final.
 Canovee won the match by 1–08 to 0–09 to claim their third championship title overall and a first title in 39 years.

+Kildorrery's Andrew O'Brien was the championship's toop scorer with 2–16.